locnho/AqualinkD/README.md

 The pda_bypass_info is required to fix the error at startup.

 The pda_force_*heater_btn is used to indicate which button is used for pool, spa, and solar heater.
-This allows you to move them to any button.
+This allows you to move them to any button (except button 1).
 The value is the button number.
-A value of 0 is ignored.
+A value of 0 and 1 are ignored.

 ## AquaLinkd Info